shivharis/turtlebot3_wiki/docs/source/sbc_software.rst

 When the settings are finished, go to the next step.

-Install the Ubuntu in the Intel® Joule™ (TurtleBot3 Premium)
+Install the Ubuntu in the Intel® Joule™ (TurtleBot3 WAFFLE)
 ------------------------------------------------------------

 Please refer to the manual installation below.